Appllo 16 Moon Mission Grand Prix | A Tribute

 Lunar module and Earth.

-The Apollo astronaut's could really have come into a lot of trouble if wasn't for the quick thinking by ground control and the astronauts.
+The Apollo astronauts could have come into a lot of trouble if wasn't for the quick thinking of ground control and the astronauts.

 Yesterday marked the 50th anniversary of humanity’s fifth crewed lunar launch - the highly successful and fascinating Apollo 16.